sematic-ai/sematic/docs/future-algebra.md

 ### Unused futures

-If a future is not passed as input to a Sematic Function or returned as output of a parent future, it will not be resolved.
+If a future is not passed as input to a Sematic Function or returned as output of a parent future, it will not be executed.

 For example, consider the following case: